Airbotix-AI/airbotix/docs/super-admin-mangement-system-prd.md

 - Role-based authentication working
 - Students can be added and enrolled in workshops
 - Teachers can be assigned to workshops
+- Workshop Management system with all required fields and validation
+- Workshop List, Form, and Preview pages functional
 - Dashboard displays real-time data

 ### Week 2: Advanced Features + Polish